Embedding recognition into managerial goals is no longer optional — it’s a strategic imperative for engagement, performance, and retention.

 – Pilot, iterate, and scale with technology and manager training support.

 Many organizations relegate recognition to a “nice to have” — an occasional pat on the back or an email sent at random.
 But that mindset undermines its real potential.
-When recognition is not formally embedded in a manager’s goals (KRAs), it becomes sporadic, inconsistent, or neglected altogether.
+When organizations do not formally embed recognition in a manager’s goals (KRAs), it becomes sporadic, inconsistent, or neglected altogether.
 The result?
 Missed opportunity, disengagement, and preventable turnover.

 In this article, we unpack why recognition deserves a permanent place in every manager’s KRA and how to operationalize it in a measurable, fair, and high-impact way.